okalangkenneth/renewable_assets_database/README.md

 ## Objective:

-The objective of this project is to design and implement an efficient data management system that integrates daily trade and cash flow data from six renewable assets into a centralized database, and prepares the data for use in Power BI reports.
+The objective of this project is to design and implement an efficient data management system that integrates daily trade and cash flow data from five renewable assets into a centralized database, and prepares the data for use in Power BI reports.

 ## Database Structure for Daily Data: